Our Weekend Services

 There is no dress code at Radiant.
 We believe God cares more about the condition of your heart than your outward appearance.
 Feel free to dress up, or come in jeans and a favorite t-shirt; whatever makes you comfortable.

 Because we’ve been given so much and are recipients of God’s goodness and generosity, we give back to Him.
 We do it, not out of duty or obligation, but out of an overflow of thanksgiving.
 That’s why every week we tithe and give cheerfully.
-We’ve chosen to make giving a very purposeful action each week by passing a giving bucket and point others to give electronically.
+We’ve chosen to make giving a purposeful action each week while in services by highlighting the several ways you can give and what God is doing through our gifts.
 Giving isn’t something we want from people but something we want FOR people.
 Those who call Radiant home give regularly, sacrificially and joyfully.

 Mission and Vision